BBC-News/dockerflagpole/README.md

 The app is configured with a YAML file that allows a very straight forward mechanism for setting out the different properties.
 Each target environment can have their own distinct set of properties.

+Here are the configuration values that can be set in each environment:-
+* port - This is the port thaat the application will operate on.
+* source - The is the file that flagpole data will be read from and written to in an environment.
+* domain - This is not actively used at the moment but may prove useful later.

-PLease refer to the operation section for more information on how
+Please refer to the operation section for more information on how each configuration value is used in each different environment.

 ## Operation
-Once the environment is setup the following operations can be done
+Once the environment is setup the following operational capabilities are possible

 ### Startup
-The application can be started up in several environmental states
+The application can be started up in several environments the each section below describes that environment.

 #### Development
-The application can be run with the following ```npm run start-dev```

-By default the web address is used ```localhost:3000```
+The application can be run with the following ```npm run start-dev``` which will connect to the following web address on the user's machine ```localhost:3000```.

+The port used is defined in the dev configuration.
+The file that is used a source for flagpoles is a checked in standard file that only serves for testing.
+If the developer wishes to add new or edit existing flagpoles, Cypress or Jasmine tests should be adjusted to fir the new values.

 #### Test
-In order to run the application as a stand-alone docker image running on the tester's laptop, the tester mus launch run the following command once installation is complete ```npm run docker-launch-test```
+In test the app is run as a stand-alone docker image running on the tester's laptop, the tester must launch docker image with the following command ```npm run docker-launch-test```.

-The above command will launch
+N.B.
+The tester must have built the image to run first (see building section)

+The above command will launch the docker container which will, by default, connect the app running against localhost:3000 on the local docker image to localhost:3000 on the tester's browser.
+The port that is used and the command to start the app on that port is part of the setup of the docker image.

+The app will be configured to read from and write to an agreed S3 bucket hosted file that will be accessible to all test applications requiring flagpole data.

 #### Production
+When in production the app will run as its own EC2 container as part of the standard ECS that Global News runs.

+This instance will be accessible via a public web address that will route all web traffic to the appropriate port on the image (part of config????) and therefore to the production app.
+The port that is used and the command to start the app on that port in the container is part of the setup of the docker image.

+The app will be configured to read from and write to an agreed S3 bucket hosted file that will be accessible to all live applications requiring flagpole data.

 ### Functionality
+The current functionality (which will be replaced) is to display a button that will allow the contents of the flagpoles file to be read and then displayed on the screen.

+Each line showing a flagpole has a butto to toggle the flagpole value.
+Each time this is done, the flagpoles are written to file.

 ### Testing

 #### Jasmine
+Jasmine tests are run in the dev environment by the command ```npm run test```.

+If files are required to be watched and tests run continuously usxe ```npm run auto-test```

+All javascript files with ```spec``` in the name in the spec directory are run as tests

 #### Cypress
+Cypress tests are javascript filers in the directory ```cypress/integration``` and can be chosen to be run by issue=ing the command ```npm run cypress-open```.

+These tests are still being dev eloped and will eventually be configured for the final functionality of the app.